retrosight/rest/json-home/draft-nottingham-json-home-05-owen-comments.md

 Content MUST be an array of strings, containing HTTP range-specifiers (typically, "bytes").

 ###<a name="resource-hints-acceptprefer"></a>5.6. acceptPrefer

+> Owen: Suggest shortening to simply `prefer` to match with the RFC.

 * Resource Hint Name: acceptPrefer
 * Description: Hints the preferences [RFC7240] supported by the resource.
 Note that, as per that specifications, a preference can be ignored by the server.